INM-6/Builder/doc/Testing.md

   of Builder.
 The packages installed are explicitly not tested, and should be checked in a higher level integration testing.

+  For an overview description of the possibilities and context of BATS see for example [this article][bats-os].

 ## Installation